MicrosoftLearning/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_M01_Lab5_Create_a_Segment.md

 4. In the **Segment Templates** dialog box that opens, select **Skip** to close it and continue to the **New Segment** screen.

-5. Select **Add query block** to create a query against the contact entity.
+5. Select **Add query block** to create a query against the contact table.

 6. Select the ghost text **Select attribute**.